 12 Things to Do in Madrid in October

-The heat is definitely behind us and the capital offers its terraces and viewpoints for locals and visitors.
-A month to enjoy outdoor events, visit museums, take gastronomic tours and make the most of Madrid's nightlife.
+The heat is definitely behind us, and the capital is opening its terraces and viewpoints to locals and visitors alike.
+It’s a month to enjoy outdoor events, visit museums, go on food tours, and make the most of Madrid’s nightlife.

-Take note of these October must-sees and organize your itinerary with the best things to see and do in Madrid.
+Take note of these October must-sees and plan your itinerary with the best things to see and do in Madrid.

-If you happen to visit Madrid during this date, you can find an agenda of commemorative events such as concerts, street theater, exhibitions or film screenings, which aim to make visible the value of the Hispanic American community.
+If you happen to visit Madrid during this time, you’ll find a calendar of commemorative events such as concerts, street theater, exhibitions, and film screenings, all aimed at highlighting the value of the Hispanic American community.

-Also on October 12, the Paseo de la Castellana hosts the military parade of the National Day of Spain to commemorate this cultural and linguistic expansion of the country outside Europe.
+Also on October 12, the Paseo de la Castellana hosts the military parade for Spain’s National Day to commemorate the country’s cultural and linguistic expansion beyond Europe.

 Book a tour of Madrid

-2. Discover the autumnal landscape of the Retiro
+2. Discover the autumn scenery of the Retiro

 Retiro Park - Madrid|©Rafa Gallegos